City of Ashes: Plot

-Meanwhile, one of Valentine's demons kidnap Clary and bring her to his boat where Valentine intimidates her with the Mortal Sword.
-Jace and Simon find and rescue her and Valentine admits that Jace only chose to fight on his side because he loves Clary more than a sister.
+Meanwhile, one of Valentine's demons kidnap Clary.
+At his boat, Valentine intimidates her with the Sword.
+Jace and Simon rescue her and Valentine admits that Jace only chose to fight on his side because he loves Clary more than a sister.
 He knew of this when Jace saw a demon that transforms into the thing you fear the most, which appeared to him in the form of Clary dying.
 The second time he saw the demon it appeared to him as Valentine, and Jace continued to kill the demon.
 Clary draws an opening rune on the ship's metal, which causes all of the ship's pieces to open up, making it explode.
-Clary falls in the river and is saved by the nixies the Seelie Queen sent to help.
+Clary falls in the river and is saved by the nixies the Queen sent to help.
 The group escapes by truck, where Simon discovers that Jace's blood has made him a "Daylighter", a vampire that can tolerate the sun's light.
-After a talk with Luke about love and his regrets of not telling Clary's mother how he felt about her, Clary finally decides to tell Jace of her love for him and her sudden change of mind to start a relationship, regardless of its consequences.
+After a talk with Luke about love and his regrets of not telling Clary's mother how he felt about her, Clary decides to tell Jace of her love for him and her sudden change of mind to start a relationship, regardless of its consequences.
 However, before she can say anything, Jace tells her that he will only act as her brother from then on, breaking her heart.
-As Clary reels from this, she meets a woman who introduces herself as one of Jocelyn's friends and says that she knows how to wake up Clary's mother.
+As Clary reels from this, she meets a woman who introduces herself as one of Jocelyn's friends and says she knows how to wake up Clary's mother.

-Cover and title

-The cover features Clarissa Fray.
-The title refers to the City of Ashes, which is described in the chapter of the same name as the Silent City after Valentine and Agramon murder the Silent Brothers and steal the Mortal Sword.